microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

    ![Scan using pipeline](images/with-pipelines.png)

    You can skip extension creation (if done previosly).
 Click **Continue**.
-Keep these instructions close for Exercise 1.
+Click on the **.NET** option and keep these instructions close for Exercise 1.
 We will need the information shown  to set up a Service Connection (from Azure DevOps to Sonarcloud) and configure the scanning in the pipeline.

    ![Scan using pipeline](images/pipeline-guide2.png)